 Alcohol and Drugs Policy

 Lewis & Clark College seeks to assure the health and well-being of the entire College community.
-Therefore, consistent with state and federal laws including the Drug-Free Schools and Campuses Act, the College adopts the following policy designed to prevent the illicit use of drugs and the abuse of alcohol and provide opportunities for education and assistance to members of the College community.
+Therefore, consistent with state and federal laws, including the Drug-Free Schools and Campuses Act, the College prohibits the illegal use of drugs and the abuse of alcohol, and provides opportunities for education and assistance to members of the College community.

 The College expects that those employed by the College in any capacity will carry out their duties free from the influence of alcohol or other drugs.